-I mixed the Sweetened Chestnut Cream and also coarsely chopped Roasted Chestnuts in my Pound Cake batter.
+I added Sweetened Chestnut Cream and also coarsely chopped Roasted Chestnuts to my Pound Cake batter.
 You definitely need Rum for this cake.
 This is a divine cake for chestnut lovers like me.

 Standard Loaf Tin